komax/trajectory-interaction-delay/README.md

 (Or compile and build the project within the IDE Netbeans)

 # Data Format
+You can find example files in `data` folder
 ## A Pair of Trajectories
 ```
          t     bx     by     ax     ay